code-dot-org/code-dot-org/SETUP.md

 1. Install necessary plugins described in the [Editor configuration](#editor-configuration) section below.

 After setup, read about our [code styleguide](./STYLEGUIDE.md), our [test suites](./TESTING.md), or find more docs on [the wiki](https://github.com/code-dot-org/code-dot-org/wiki/For-Developers).

+## Configure AWS Access or Secrets

+### For Code.org Staff

+Staff should see instructions for requesting AWS account access in our "Getting Started As A Developer" doc.

+### For external contributors

+External contributors can supply alternate placeholder values for secrets normally retrieved from AWS Secrets Manager by creating a file named "locals.yml", copying contents from ["locals.yml.default"](locals.yml.default) and uncommenting following configurations to use placeholder values
+          - slack_bot_token: localoverride
+          - pardot_private_key: localoverride
+          - firebase_secret: localoverride
+          - firebase_shared_secret: localoverride
+          - properties_encryption_key: localoverride

 ## OS-specific prerequisites